-For 6 to 12 weeks after surgery, or until your healthcare team tells you otherwise:
+For 6 to 12 weeks after surgery, or until your health care team tells you otherwise:

-- Have someone else do chores such as vacuuming, sweeping, mopping, raking, digging, mowing the lawn, or other "heavy" activities. - Avoid lifting.
+• Have someone else do chores such as vacuuming, sweeping, mopping, raking, digging, mowing the lawn, or other "heavy" housework.

+- Avoid lifting.
 Ask someone else to lift anything that weighs more than your doctor said you are allowed to lift.
 This includes groceries, laundry, children, pets, or other items. - Do not open tight jar lids, stuck windows, or heavy doors.
-Ask someone for help. - Do not bowl, ski, run, ride a horse, or do anything else that causes you to bend or twist your upper body or bounce a lot. - Do not drive until you are no longer taking prescription pain medicine.
+Ask someone for help. - Do not soak in a bathtub or hot tub, swim, or use a sauna.
+You can shower when your doctor tells you it is OK to. - Do not bowl, ski, run, ride a horse, or do anything else that causes you to bend or twist your upper body or bounce a lot. - Do not drive until you are no longer taking prescription pain medicine.
 These drugs slow your reaction time and make driving unsafe.